cwzx/runtimer/readme.md

 # Runtimer

-A simple Windows command line utility for accurate measurement of program execution time.
+A simple Windows command line utility for the accurate measurement of program execution time.

 ## Example